 - glass panes

 The Declaration of Independence, Constitution and Bill of Rights have been carefully stylized to reflect the look of the originals while containing the same words, spelling (and occasional misspellings), punctuation, capitalization, etc. They've just been reformatted into a modern font (versus old-style calligraphy) to make them easier to read.
-They have the identical signers in the same columns or positions as the originals—they're just italicized names instead of signatures (which sometimes can be hard to read) to easily identify who signed them.
+They have the identical signers in the same columns or positions as the originals—they're just italicized names instead of signatures to easily identify who signed them.

-Certain calligraphic elements were retained in the Declaration of Independence, such as in the heading and certain words or phrases (e.g., "united States of America" and "Free and Independent States"), as well as in the Constitution, such as in the preamble and closing endorsement, where more ornate lettering was used in the original documents and made to look darker.
+Certain calligraphic elements were retained in the Declaration of Independence, such as in the heading and certain words or phrases, e.g., "united States of America" and "Free and Independent States," as well as in the Constitution, such as in the preamble and closing endorsement, where more ornate lettering was used in the original documents and made to look darker.
+Even the last line of each page of the Constitution was deliberately formatted to correspond to the last line on the original parchment pages.

 The final three frames contain the complete language of all 17 constitutional amendments that followed the Bill of Rights, compiled from 17 different documents written over the course of nearly 200 years.
 The words, punctuation, capitalization, etc., are exactly the same, and the formatting reflects the style conventions used in each of the amendment documents.